Orel6505/Buildbot/README.md

 `SF_PASS` -  your SourceForge password (not ssh)

 `SF_PROJECT` - SourceForge project name you want to upload to (For example: `orel6505-builds`)

+`SF_PATH` - (Optional, the default upload path `orel6505-builds/(codename)`, leave blink if you want to upload to the default path) different upload path for sourceforge (For example: `test` for uploading to test folder)

 `GD_PATH` - Gdrive upload path id (for example: `1-04oC14tCH6vPsaMd5_bRnfLWI9Te6hA`, you can found it after the url `https://drive.google.com/drive/folders/1-04oC14tCH6vPsaMd5_bRnfLWI9Te6hA`.
 DO NOT set in to: for example "Test" it WONT WORK.)